-The following incomes are included in the means-test unless otherwise specified (those in italic could not be simulated):
+The following incomes are included in the means-test for the period of 2005-2012 unless otherwise specified (those in italic could not be simulated):

-- all types of pension benefits (except of nursing allowances and compensations for pension cuts); - dividends and interests; - income of an owner of an individual company, received from the taxable profit of such company; - alimony; - education grants excluded from the list as of 2007 onwards; - all income of a social nature, i.e. state transfers, with the exception of compensations of transport costs for the handicapped and the disabled and compensations to diabetics and donors.
+- all types of pension benefits (except of nursing allowances); - dividends and interests; - income of an owner of an individual company, received from the taxable profit of such company; - alimony; - education grants excluded from the list as of 2007 onwards; - all income of a social nature, such a family benefits and other state transfers, with the exception of compensations of transport costs for the handicapped and the disabled and compensations to diabetics and donors.
 As of 2007 onwards, the exception condition is narrowed down to 'the exception of compensations of transport costs for the handicapped and compensations for donors'.
-As of 1st July 2008, child benefits, social stipends and assistance money are not included into IL; since 2012 regular social benefits for children (including child benefits and all kinds of stipends) are again included into the income test.
-Non-regular social benefits for children (e.g. birth grant) are not included into the income test. - Both lump-sum and regular non-contributory child benefits are excluded from the income test as of 2018 onwards.
+As of 1st July 2008, child benefits, social stipends and assistance money are not included into IL; - unemployment social insurance benefit, severance pay or compensation paid upon the termination of an employment contract or upon the dismissal of public servants; - sickness, maternity, and maternity/paternity benefit and from 2007 onwards occupational rehabilitation. - Child benefit (since 01 01 2012) - compensation for property and non-pecuniary damage (including one time compensation for lost working capacity); - cash donations if their total amount exceeds the amount of 4\SSI. - cash resources received as a gift; - inherited cash resources; - cash resources received abroad or from a foreign state;